 If you are experiencing an unplanned or unexpected pregnancy, you may be considering abortion as an option.
 Before making a decision, it’s important to gather information about the different types of procedures as well as the associated risks.

-Before you make a decision, the first thing you should do is confirm your pregnancy with a medical-grade pregnancy test administered by a trained professional.
+Before you make a decision, it is important to confirm your pregnancy with a medical-grade pregnancy test administered by a trained professional.
 If your pregnancy test is positive at your visit, an ultrasound will be offered to determine how far along you are.
 Abortion procedures vary by how many weeks pregnant you are.

 Ultrasound determines whether you have a viable pregnancy (approximately 20% of early pregnancies end in miscarriage), a single or multiple pregnancies and that the pregnancy is located in the uterus.